 The response from employees has been really positive.
 We’ve seen engagement rising in our Peakon survey during difficult times.
 We have proven ourselves as a company that really lives up to our values, which we believe fosters engagement, loyalty and trust.

 This is something that our CEO, Christoffer, has highlighted on a regular basis.

 “One can say a lot about strategy and planning in these times, but I feel what’s most important to point out right now is that we have been true to our values and how we want to be remembered as a company.”Christoffer Pettersen, Co-founder / Partner

 Helping people to be more happy and human

 Our mission is to close the technology gap so that people can be more happy and human.
 It’s a problem that a lot of companies are trying to solve, especially in relation to remote working and supporting the health and wellbeing of employees.

-Engagement needs to be embraced at all levels of the organisation, and we believe culture is built through great role models.
-Therefore, sending a signal saying “go ahead, talk to your colleagues, socialise and have fun – just like you used to at the office” is an important statement from the management team.
+Engagement needs to be embraced at all levels of the organization, and we believe culture is built through great role models.
+Therefore, sending a signal saying “go ahead, talk to your colleagues, socialize and have fun – just like you used to at the office” is an important statement from the management team.

 Once you have senior leadership, managers, and employees working together, it’s possible to adapt even under the most difficult circumstances, and in some cases, even thrive.